The 20 Best Familial Periodic Paralysis Doctors in The United Kingdom

 London, ENG, GB

-Rahul Phadke practices in London, United Kingdom.
+Rahul Phadke practices practicing medicine in London, United Kingdom.
 Mr. Phadke is rated as an Advanced expert by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Arthrogryposis Multiplex Congenita, Congenital Contractures, Amyotonia Congenita, and Myotonia Congenita.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Arthrogryposis Multiplex Congenita, Congenital Contractures, Amyotonia Congenita, and Myotonia Congenita.

 Advanced in Familial Periodic Paralysis